Coderhubs/simra_hackthon/frontend/CHATBOT_INTEGRATION.md

 2. **Integration** (`src/components/BookLayout/index.tsx`): The chatbot is integrated into the book layout component so it appears on all textbook pages.

 ### Backend Integration
-- The frontend communicates with the RAG backend running at `http://localhost:8002`
+- The frontend communicates with the RAG backend via API routes (development: `http://localhost:8002`, production: relative path `/api`)
 - Uses the `/api/v1/search-live-content` endpoint for queries
 - When text is selected, it's sent as `selected_text` parameter for focused context